Giving Obsessive-compulsive sufferers an Alternative Life Style (“GOALS”) OCD Virtual Support Group

 Experienced group members may also serve as group leaders.

-2. The group leader facilitates the group by asking questions and trying to assure that everyone has a chance to participate.
+The group leader facilitates the group by asking questions and trying to ensure that everyone has a chance to participate.
 The group leader may at times interrupt or redirect the discussion to ensure it remains relevant and respectful of all group members.

 How to join?

 There are no fees to join.
-If you are interested in having your teenager join the Teen GOALS support group, please fill out our Contact Form or email our admin, Alfredo, at alfredo@willowcbt.com indicating your interest to join the group and answers to the following three screening questions:
+If you are interested in having your teenager join the Teen GOALS support group, please fill out our Contact Form or email our admin, Alfredo, at alfredo@willowcbt.com indicating your interest in joining the group and answers to the following three screening questions:

 If your teenager is eligible to join, you will then be asked to fill out and sign an informed consent form before being provided with the Zoom link.